 The Attractions of Potamia:

-Walking through the alleys of the village, you will see the famous church of the Holy Cross building of the 18th century and the chapel of the Holy Sacred building of the 15th or 16th century along with its tomb.
-You will also come across the Virgin Mary's Cave.
+Walking through the alleys of the village, you will see the famous church of the Holy Cross building of the 18th century and the chapel of the Holy Sozomenos building of the 15th or 16th century along with its tomb.
+You will also come across the cave of Agios Sozomenos.

 Photo: Panicos Stylianou

-A medieval mansion dominates Potamia, which is said to be the palace of Catherine Cornaros.
+A mediaeval mansion dominates Potamia, which is said to be the palace of Catherine Cornaros.

 Photo: Yiannis Makriyianni